Sex education: Parents lose legal challenge against curriculum

 The claimants were five parents of children of school age living in Wales who objected on religious and or philosophical grounds to their children being taught the subjects.

-The judgement said: "Teaching should be neutral from a religious perspective, but it is not required to be value neutral."
+Mrs Justice Steyn said: "Teaching should be neutral from a religious perspective, but it is not required to be value neutral."

 It referenced sex education that aims to encourage "tolerance between human beings irrespective of their sexual orientation and identity" and enables children to deal critically with influences from society.